pekrau/CouchDB2/README.md

 ### `server.get_scheduler_docs(limit=None, skip=None)`

-Get information about replication document states.
+Gets information about replication document states.

 - `limit`: How many results to return.
 - `skip`: How many result to skip starting at the beginning,